Jacob-Hoff-man/healthie-demo/demo-ruby-db-queries-rails-api/README.md

 ## How To Run

 - In a terminal, traverse to the `demo-ruby-db-queries-rails-api` directory
+    - Run `bundle install` to install dependencies.
     - Run `rails db:migrate` to run migrations.
     - Run `rails db:seed` to run seeds.
+    - If API is changed, run `rails rswag:spec:swaggerize` to generate API specification file.
     - Run `rails server` to locally deploy the API.
     - Access the API at `http://localhost:3000`.